jasonscalia/jasonscalia.com/content/post/2023-08-17-ML-A-New-Hope.md

 I'm also going to waste the opportunity to insert a great metaphor here.
 I'm nearly done with my CS degree, eagarly looking forward to getting a Master's degree, and diving head first in to the Machine Learning and AI space.

+## Conclusion

 The insecure, Math-phobic wannabe music journalist of my 20's would never have believed this, nearly assured that I would be living alone, in a remote area of PA, installing new Linux distros.

 How wrong we can be when we try to predict the future or, perhaps, let our pasts dictate our future.